jacobalberty/firebird-docker/README.md

 ## Default password for `sysdba`
-The default password for `sysdba` is randomly generated when you first launch the container, look in the docker log for your container or pull /var/firebird/etc/SYSDBA.password.
+The default password for `sysdba` is randomly generated when you first launch the container, look in the docker log for your container or check `/firebird/etc/SYSDBA.password`.
 Alternatively you may pass the environment variable ISC_PASSWORD to set the default password.

 ## Update policy